Read time 5 minutes

 “Error 3022- The changes you requested to the table were not successful because they would create duplicate values in the index, primary key or relationship.”

 “Error 2239- The database ‘filename.mdb’ needs to be repaired or isn’t a database file.”

 These fatal system errors could be attributed to the following reasons:

-Invalid restrictions have been approved between the applications and the Windows environment.
-The invalid parameters cause the invalid instructions, resulting in the page faults.
-This is generally caused by the internal code problems of the application.
+Invalid restrictions have been established between the applications and the Windows environment.
+These invalid parameters can generate erroneous instructions, leading to page faults.
+Typically, such issues stem from internal code problems within the application itself.

-For troubleshooting, you need to analyze causes of the errors in MS Access.
+For troubleshooting, you need to analyze the causes of the errors in MS Access.

 - An incorrigible bug in the Microsoft Access